-- The projected volume of manufacturing and processing of a chemical substance. - The extent to which a use changes the type or form of exposure of human beings or the environment to a chemical substance. - The extent to which a use increases the magnitude and duration of exposure of human beings or the environment to a chemical substance. - The reasonably anticipated manner and methods of manufacturing, processing, distribution in commerce, and disposal of a chemical substance.
+• The projected volume of manufacturing and processing of a chemical substance.

+• The extent to which a use changes the type or form of exposure of human beings or the environment to a chemical substance.

+• The extent to which a use increases the magnitude and duration of exposure of human beings or the environment to a chemical substance.

+• The reasonably anticipated manner and methods of manufacturing, processing, distribution in commerce, and disposal of a chemical substance.
-In determining what would constitute a significant new use for the chemical substances that are the subject of these SNURs, EPA considered relevant information about the toxicity of the chemical substances and potential human exposures and environmental releases that may be associated with the substances, in the context of the four bulleted TSCA section 5(a)(2) factors listed in this unit.

-During its review of the chemical substances that are the subjects of these SNURs and as further discussed in Unit VI., EPA identified potential risk concerns associated with other circumstances of use that, while not intended or reasonably foreseen, may occur in the future.
-EPA is designating those other circumstances of use as significant new uses.
+In determining what would constitute a significant new use for the chemical substances that are the subject of these SNURs, EPA considered relevant information about the toxicity of the chemical substances, and potential human exposures and environmental releases that may be associated with the substances, in the context of the four bulleted TSCA section 5(a)(2) factors listed in this unit.
+During its review of these chemicals, EPA identified certain conditions of use that are not intended by the submitters, but reasonably foreseen to occur.
+EPA is designating those reasonably foreseen conditions of use as well as certain other circumstances of use as significant new uses.